The Largest Rabbits in the World

 English lop rabbits are known for their large, floppy ears.

-First on our list is the English lop, which was first bred in England in the nineteenth century.
+First on our list is the English lop, which was first bred in England in the 19th century.
 It is best known for its large, floppy ears and friendly personality.
-Thought to be one of the oldest breeds of domestic rabbits, the English lop can grow to around 12 pounds.
+Thought to be one of the oldest breeds of domestic rabbits, the English lop can grow to around 12 pounds and reach about 2.5 feet in length.
 They can come in a variety of colors, including solid black, blue, and fawn.
 They can also have white patches.

 #8: Giant Papillon

-Originating in France, the giant Papillon is also known as the checkered giant.
-It’s a fitting name for a rabbit that can weigh up to 13 pounds.
-They were originally bred from Flemish giants and spotted rabbits in the late nineteenth century.
+Originating in France, the giant papillon is also known as the checkered giant.
+It’s a fitting name for a rabbit that can weigh up to 13 pounds and grow over 2 feet in length.
+They were originally bred from Flemish giants and spotted rabbits in the late 19th century.

-Reaching a weight of around 13 pounds, chinchilla rabbits are a large breed that originated in France.
-They were introduced to the US in 1919 where the American chinchilla rabbit was developed.
+Reaching a weight of up to 16 pounds and lengths of over 2 feet, chinchilla rabbits are a large breed that originated in France.
+They were introduced to the U.S. in 1919, where the American chinchilla and the giant chinchilla rabbits were developed.
 Despite the similarities in the name, chinchilla rabbits are not actually related to chinchillas.

 Famed for their soft silver-grey coats and white bellies, these rabbits are easily distinguished from other breeds.
 Although they were originally bred for meat, nowadays chinchilla rabbits make excellent pets so long as they are handled gently.